BIGJRA/BIGJRA.github.io/rejuv.md

 -   Exit the jungle towards Kakori, fighting AA Grunts along the way

--   Heal at the Kakori Pokémon center, then talk to the guy in the top left.
+-   Heal at the Kakori Pokemon center, then talk to the guy in the top left.

 -   After one battle, return to the help center to get $4,255. (+1